prosekit/prosekit/.changeset/violet-feet-u.md

 '@prosekit/core': patch
 ---

-Add `editor.updateContent` method to update the document of the editor.
+Add `editor.setContent` method to update the document and selection of the editor.